João Diogo (footballer, born 1988): Marítimo

-Born in Funchal, João Diogo joined local C.S.
-Marítimo's youth system in 1996, at the age of 8.
+Born in Funchal, João Diogo joined local Marítimo's youth system in 1996, at the age of 8.
 He spent the better part of his first four seasons as a senior with the reserves, in the third division.

-João Diogo made his Primeira Liga debut with the Madeirans on 13 January 2012, playing the full 90 minutes in a 1–1 away draw against F.C.
-Paços de Ferreira.
+João Diogo made his Primeira Liga debut with the Madeirans on 13 January 2012, playing the full 90 minutes in a 1–1 away draw against Paços de Ferreira.
 It would be the first of just two league appearances during the campaign, the other also coming against the same opponent.

 From 2013–14 onwards, João Diogo became Marítimo's first choice in his position.
-In 2015 and 2016, he started and scored in Taça da Liga finals against S.L.
-Benfica, but lost both games held in Coimbra (2–1 and 6–2, respectively).
+In 2015 and 2016, he started and scored in Taça da Liga finals against Benfica, but lost both games held in Coimbra (2–1 and 6–2, respectively).

 Belenenses

-On 25 May 2016, João Diogo signed for C.F.
-Os Belenenses.
+On 25 May 2016, João Diogo signed for Belenenses.
 He scored twice from 31 appearances in his first season, helping to a 14th-place finish.

 João Diogo spent the first part of the following campaign on the sidelines, nursing an injury.
 In late December 2017, he terminated his contract.

 Romania

-In January 2018, João Diogo joined CS Gaz Metan Mediaș of the Romanian Liga I. On 7 February of the following year he signed with FCV Farul Constanța in the same country (Liga II), owned by former Romanian international Ciprian Marica.
+In January 2018, João Diogo joined Gaz Metan Mediaș of the Romanian Liga I. On 7 February of the following year he signed with Farul Constanța in the same country (Liga II), owned by former Romanian international Ciprian Marica.